thancock20/url-shortener/README.md

 Note: Example IP address is IPv6.

 ### Additional notes
-* [express-useragent](https://github.com/biggora/express-useragent) is used to get the operating system.
 * Since this was a fairly simple project, I experimented by adding jade and sass (using [node-sass-middleware](https://github.com/sass/node-sass-middleware)).